Master of Social Work in Indigenous Trauma and Resiliency

 Demographic Questionnaire (Optional)

-** To avoid disappointment, applicants are strongly encouraged to submit the online application, application fee, scanned and official transcripts by October 17, 2019, to allow sufficient time for referees to send in their electronic references.
+** To avoid disappointment, applicants are strongly encouraged to submit the SGS Online Application, fee, and transcripts by October 16, 2020, to allow sufficient time for referees to send in their electronic references.
 Once you confirm your application by proceeding to payment, the system will send an email to your referees inviting them to submit the completed form directly to the application database using a secure interface.
-Your referees will be provided with a template of the electronic form.
-The reference will be due on November 15, 2019.

 For more information about admissions requirements and application deadlines, visit: